samueldobbie/markup/README.md

 - Accessible version for color-blind users.
 - Add ability to perform text + image classification.
 - Add ability to annotate images.

+### Known Bugs / Issues
+- Annotations may be offset when annotating across newlines in CRLF (Windows) text documents.
+The offset is purely visual; the annotation indicies will be correctly exported.
+- Documentation hasn't yet been added.
+- Website version is out-of-date compared to local vesion.